Rates + Insurance

 Insurance: Out-of-network

 Many insurance plans have out-of-network (OON) benefits.
-Our practice partners with a billing platform that takes care of OON insurance billing for you at no fee.
+Our practice partners with a billing platform that takes care of OON insurance billing for you, reducing your upfront cost of services.
 Please note that Medicare, Medicaid, Tricare, and some state marketplace plans do not have out-of-network benefit options.

 If you'd like to find out about your OON benefits, we suggest contacting your insurance company with the following questions: